andreyromancev/personal/blog/content/article/developer-career-bootstrap.md

 Keep in mind that they usually describe their dream candidate on the job posting, but apply even if you don’t meet all the required qualifications.
 If you do well on the interview and have enough of what they're looking for, they are likely to make you an offer anyway.

-Although I have said to fail job interviews to gain experience, when it comes to your first job in IT- try to not be too picky.
+Although I have said to fail job interviews to gain experience, when it comes to your first job in IT—try to not be too picky.
 Unless you peak really early, this job will not be the highlight of your career, so don’t expect it to be.
 In the beginning, it actually costs the company money to have you work for them.
 Not only is your contribution to whatever project they assign you not terribly valuable, but the senior staff have to spend their time with and supervising you.
 You are an investment.
 Sometimes you can find a good company on your first try, but if not, try to make the best of what is available.

 ## Don’t stop
-{{< figure src="/blog/images/posts/freddie-mercury.jpg">}}
+{{< figure src="/blog/images/posts/pacman.jpg">}}
 So, now you have your first job.
 Congrats!
 Now, don't be tempted to take your foot off of the pedal, as the IT industry is constantly evolving and changing.
 You need to consistently develop yourself and work on your skills, or you will be left behind.
 Don’t ever stop learning.
 Try to learn not only how to do things, but also why and what the alternative solutions are.